-Few Americans dispute the need for some sort of government in their lives.
-The tricky question is: What’s the right size?
+Few Americans dispute the need for some sort of government to be in control of national decision making and policy.
+The tricky question is, what size government is the most beneficial for the people?

 Fierce political debates over healthcare, the minimum wage, environmental regulation, education, welfare, taxation – they all come down to questions of the role government should play in the lives of its citizens.
 These aren’t just questions of economics but of philosophy as well.